speedment/speedment-doc/pages/advanced_features.md

 ## Iterator and Spliterator
 Calls to either `Stream::iterator` or `Spliteraor::spliterator` will produce an object where the automatic closing property can not be ensured (Partly because neither `Iterator` nor `Spliterator` have a close method).

 Because of this, the `Stream::iterator` and `Stream:spliterator` functions are disabled in Speedment streams by default and they will throw an `UnsupportedOperationException` whenever they are invoked.
-If you are willing to assume the responsibility of always closing the underlying stream, then you can enable the `Stream::iterator` and `Stream:spliterator` methods like this:
+If you are willing to assume the responsibility of always closing the underlying stream, then you can enable the `Stream::iterator` and `Stream:spliterator` methods via your `ApplicationBuilder`:
 ``` java
     SakilaApplication app = new SakilaApplicationBuilder()
         .withPassword(password)
         .withAllowStreamIteratorAndSpliterator()
         .build();
 ```
-If you elect to enable these methods using the `withAllowStreamIteratorAndSpliterator()` method, it is imperative that you always close your underlying streams or you will deplete your database connection pool.
+If you elect to enable these methods using the `withAllowStreamIteratorAndSpliterator()` method, then it is imperative that you always close your underlying streams or you will deplete your database connection pool.
 Here is an example of how to make sure an `Iterator` from a Speedment stream is used properly:
 ``` java
     try (Stream<Film> filmStream = films.stream()) {
         Iterator<Film> filmIterator = filmStream.iterator();